Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Training Stability for Loss Experiment

 \section{Training Stability for Loss Experiment}

 To further analyze the resulting stability of different variants of the loss investigated in Sec.~\ref{sec: distance function}, Fig.~\ref{fig: loss comparison train} shows training trajectories of multiple models.
 Displayed are the direct training loss over the training iterations, i.e.~one loss value per batch, and a smoothed version via an exponential weighted moving average computed with $\alpha=0.05$, corresponding to a window size of 40.
 The models are color-coded according to Fig.~\ref{fig: loss comparison}, and were trained with different batch sizes $b$, slicing values $v$, usage of the running sample mean $RM$, and usage of the correlation aggregation $AG$.
-Note that the models were generally trained with the same training seed, meaning the order of samples is should be very similar across all runs (only with potential deviations due to race conditions and GPU processing).
-It can be observed that models trained with lower batch sizes achieve lower training losses, leading to the better generalization on test and validation sets in Fig.~\ref{fig: loss comparison}.
-Using no $AG$ leads to a less stable training procedure and a higher loss during the most of training, especially for lower batch sizes.
-Occasionally, even large loss spikes occur that eradicate all training progress.
+Note that the models were generally trained with the same training seed, meaning the order of samples is very similar across all runs (only with potential deviations due to race conditions and GPU processing).

+In Fig.~\ref{fig: loss comparison train}, it can be observed that models trained with lower batch sizes achieve lower training losses, leading to the better generalization on test and validation sets in Fig.~\ref{fig: loss comparison}.
+Using no $AG$ leads to a less stable training procedure and a higher loss during most of training, especially for lower batch sizes.
+Occasionally, even large loss spikes occur that eradicate most training progress.